-(1) The dates for the final examinations are set by the head of degree programme at the beginning of the final semester and students will be informed of the dates in good time via the notice board and electronically.

-(2) There will be at least two dates per final year.

-(3) Candidates shall be notified of the names of the examiners no later than two weeks prior to the date of the examination.
+- (1) The dates for the final examinations are set by the head of the degree or certificate programme at the beginning of the final semester and students will immediately be informed of the dates electronically. - (2) There will be at least two dates per final year. - (3) Candidates shall be notified of the names of the examiners no later than two weeks prior to the date of the examination.